Hospital Bag Checklist for Mum, Baby and Partner

 The Bottom Line

-With this hospital bag checklist, you’ll have your maternity bag well stocked.
-Read up on the signs of labour, so that you know when it’s time to grab the bag and be on your way.
-Good luck!
+With this handy hospital bag checklist for you, your baby and your birthing partner, you’ll have your maternity bag well stocked.
+Read up on the signs of labour, which includes your waters breaking, losing your mucus plug and contractions.
+Knowing what to expect when labour starts and how to time your contractions is helpful so you know when it’s time to grab your bag and make your way to the hospital!

 Cookie Consent